jpverkamp/blog/content/programming/2013/2013-07-30-authorship-attribution-part-1.md

 It seems that **and** has moved up, **a** and **she** have swapped, and **harry** is there--It's pretty impressive that's the 7th most common word in the entire book but rather unlikely to appear in Cuckoo's Calling.
 But overall, it's pretty similar.
 So let's try to compare it to a few more books.

 We do need one more peace first though.
 We need to be able to tell how similar two books are.
-In this case, we'll use the idea of {{< wikipedia "cosine similarity" >}}.
+In this case, we'll use the idea of [[wiki:cosine similarity]]().
 Essentially, given two vectors we can calculate the angle between them.
 The more similar two vectors are, the closer to zero the result will be.

 One problem is that we have hashes instead of vectors.
 We can't even guarantee that the same words will appear in two different lists.
 So first, we'll unify the keys.
 Add zeros for missing words, put them in the same order, and we have vectors we can measure: